 Family Bike Rides along the Boardwalks

 There’s a long boardwalk from Mission Beach to Pacific Beach which is perfect for a family bike ride.
-We always rent our bicycles from Boardwalk Electric Rides in Pacific Beach.
-Boardwalk Electric Rides have a wide selection of bicycles to hire, including tandem bicycles, kids’ bikes and beach cruisers.
+We always rent our bicycles from Boardwalk Beach Rides in Pacific Beach.
+Boardwalk Beach Rides have a wide selection of bicycles to hire, including tandem bicycles, kids’ bikes and beach cruisers.
 They also hire out helmets and child bike seats.

 Wildlife Spotting in La Jolla